The Will to Fly: Impact

 In October 2015, before the release of The Will To Fly, the film was used as a catalyst in convincing NSW (Australian) parliament to invest in a $10 million Olympic training facility so that the Australian Winter Olympic team could train on home soil.

-"It has been 10 years in the making, but Australia’s Winter Olympic leaders finally have the green light to build a water ramp facility they believe will underpin future international success".
+"It has been 10 years in the making, but Australia’s Winter Olympic leaders finally have the green light to build a water ramp facility that will underpin future international success".

 NSW Sports Minister Stuart Ayres announced in June 2016 that the $10 million facility will be built at the Lake Ainsworth Sport and Recreation Centre at Lennox Head in subtropical northern NSW.

 "The godfather of Australian winter sport, Olympic Winter Institute chairman Geoff Henke, believes a screening of a documentary on Lassila’s preparation for the Sochi Winter Olympics, The Will to Fly, in the NSW parliament house this year achieved the breakthrough.
 Ayres and his office staff all attended, as did Treasury staff".

 “That’s when they understood what it was all about.
 Henke said."

 In August 2017, Olympic champion hurdler Sally Pearson made headlines worldwide after coming out of retirement to win the 2017 world championship title.
 Pearson told the media that her comeback to sport was motivated after watching The Will To Fly film on a plane in 2016.

 "The acclaimed movie ‘The Will to Fly’ struck a chord with Pearson and triggered a series of events that ultimately led to her triumphant return in London."

 “I was on a plane going from the Gold Coast,” Pearson said.
-“I was scrolling through the movies on the TV and came across it.
+“I was scrolling through the movies on the TV and came across it.”

-“Her resilience to get back and get to the top again was truly inspirational.”

 The Rio Olympics were about to start but Pearson wasn’t there to defend her crown because injuries had forced her withdrawal just a few weeks earlier.